GeDi: Generative Discriminator Guided Sequence Generation: Experiments

-Annotators for human evaluation rated the text on sentiment/tone, how book-like the text was, and whether or not the text resembled an Amazon review or movie review (since CTRL was trained on Amazon reviews and GeDi was trained on movie reviews).
+Amazon Mechanical Turk annotators rated the generated text on sentiment/tone, how book-like the text was, and whether or not the text resembled an Amazon review or movie review (since CTRL was trained on Amazon reviews and GeDi was trained on movie reviews).
+Each annotator was randomly assigned samples from the set of all generations from all models.
 The results are given in Table \ref{tab:booksent}.
-Using a GeDi-trained GeDi to guide GPT2-XL was able to strongly control the tone of book text while also generating text rated as book-like as GPT2-XL.
-Using a generatively trained GeDi also gave very strong sentiment control, but for negative sentiment, the model struggled to generate book-like text.
-CTRL and PPLM struggled to control tone/sentiment in this setting.
+Using a GeDi-trained CC-LM to guide GPT2-XL was able to generate book-like text while strongly control the tone.
+GeDi was also able to give slightly stronger sentiment control than PPLM, in addition to being more than $30\times$ faster.

+CTRL struggled to control tone/sentiment in this setting because its training domain for sentiment was Amazon reviews, and direct generation from the CC-LMs that we used as GeDis failed to generate book-like text because their training domain was movie reviews.
 We provide examples of generations from all models on book prompts in Appendix \ref{apdx:sent}.
-Table \ref{tab:ctrl_gedi_gen_book_prompt_sentiment} specifically shows how CTRL tends to generate Amazon reviews and how direct generation (instead of guided generation) from the generative and GeDi-trained CC-LMs (trained on movie reviews) tends to generate movie reviews.
+Table \ref{tab:ctrl_gedi_gen_book_prompt_sentiment} specifically shows how CTRL tends to generate Amazon reviews and how the generative and GeDi-trained CC-LMs tend to generate movie reviews.
 Using these same CC-LMs as GeDis to guide generation led to book-like text, demonstrating domain transfer of the concepts of positivity and negativity.